Vilcek-Introduction-to-Programming/git-github-fundamentals-BSSubhan/README.md

 Read more about forking [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-## 📝 Optional next steps
+## 📝 HOMEWORK

-* Open a pull request and let your teacher know that you’ve finished this course.
+* Open a pull request to let me know that you’ve finished this course (You can just edit this page and commit to a pull request).
-* Create a new markdown file in this repository.
-Let them know what you learned and what you are still confused about!
-Experiment with different styles!
+* Create a new markdown or text file in this repository.
+Let me know what you learned and what you are still confused about.
-* Create your profile README.
-Let the world know a little bit more about you!
-What are you interested in learning?
-What are you working on?
-What's your favorite hobby?
-[Here](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) are steps on how to do that.
-* Go to your user dashboard and create a new repository.
-Experiment with the features within that repository to familiarize yourself with them.
-* Let us know what you liked or didn’t like about the content of this course.
-What would you like to see more of?
-What would be interesting or helpful to your learning journey?
-Take our survey.
+* Describe one of the ways that Wilson et. al. suggest is a good practice for computational reproducibility and how a tool like R and/or GitHub can be used.
+* Save the file, commit the changes, and push the homework to the GitHub repository for the homework.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)